theimowski/master-thesis/docs/section-application.md

 * `System.Net.Mail.MailAddress` - built-in .NET type for representing email addresses.

 In addition to that, the module supported concept of required / optional fields.
-By default field was treated as required.
+By default, field was treated as required.
 If a field was to be marked as optional, it had to be of `option` type.
 Thanks to such solution, all values were type-safe (i.e. no null references would occur while reading a required field).
 `Register` type in listing {{fsformfields}} was declared for the sake of registering a new user.